 - Exploring different art materials in the context of design processes

 - Range planning

 In the second week you explore drawing styles and techniques in the context of fashion.
-We will show you how to express your designs figuratively, and get your ideas on paper.
-You will learn to draw a fashion figure, deconstruct and sketch garments, and seamlessly combine figures with clothing.
-By the end of this week, you will know the ins and outs of drawing throughout the design process, and you will be able to communicate design ideas more freely and effectively, and begin a collection of work for your portfolio.
-This unit includes:
+We will show you how to express your designs figuratively and get your ideas on paper.
+You will learn to draw your personal fashion figure, deconstruct and sketch garments, and seamlessly combine figures with clothing.
+You will also study different methods of illustration and learn conventional and new media techniques.
+The idea is to find your own visual language and unlock your creativity through experimentation, from concept to completion.